What is CBD Extract and hemp extract?

 CBD isn’t a by-product like a fruit or nut, where you pluck.
 In order to consume CBD from the raw hemp plant, it first must be extracted.
 Cannabinoids like CBD, along with the terpenes and flavonoids, are extracted from the resin, which is primarily concentrated in the glandular trichomes in the hemp flower, with smaller amounts in the leaves and stems.

-The CBD extraction process not only enables the CBD to be accessible for consumption but further ensures there are no microbes or impurities—like chlorophyll, lipids, waxes, and other destabilizing compounds—present in the raw hemp plant.
+The CBD and hemp extraction process not only enables the cannabinoids like CBD to be accessible for consumption but further ensures there are no microbes or impurities—like chlorophyll, lipids, waxes, and other destabilizing compounds—present in the raw hemp plant.
 If not properly extracted and purified, these compounds can be detrimental to our health if consumed.

 So where do we start?